Scallions/tft_paddle/README.md

 ### You can run it on aistudio[https://aistudio.baidu.com/aistudio/projectdetail/2335960]

 * Convert TXT files to CSV files
-* We have already provided a csv file dataset so you can skip this step
+* We have already provided a csv file dataset on aistudio so you can skip this step

   ``` python
   python scripts/convert_data.py